Young and old African artists celebrated at October Gallery shows

 Born in Accra in 1934 in what was called the Gold Coast until it gained its independence as Ghana in 1957, Glover has become a seminal figure on the West African art scene.
 He founded several galleries, culminating in the Accra-based Artists Alliance Gallery.
 Some of his works now hang in prestigious locations including the Imperial Palace of Japan and the UNESCO headquarters in Paris.
 Throughout his lifetime his reputation has grown beyond that of simply an artist, and he has become a mentor and role model for emerging African artists on the global stage, paving the way for the success of African artists such as those whose works are currently displayed in the Emergent Energies exhibition.

-The African art scene in the UK in 2024 is very different to that when Ablade’s first exhibition hung in the October Gallery over forty years ago.
+The African art scene in the UK in 2024 is very different to when Ablade’s first exhibition hung in the October Gallery over forty years ago.
 Since the 1980s, there has been a significant increase in the representation of African artists in UK galleries.
 The October Gallery, along with institutions such as the Tate Modern and the Africa Centre, has played a crucial role in promoting artists from across the continent.
 These galleries have hosted numerous contemporary art installations that reflect the dynamism of the continent’s art scene.

 Above: Ablade Glover, Orange Profile I, 2019.
 Courtesy October Gallery.